 For more detailed information about SIPs, check out the A-Z guide here: An A-Z of SIP panels

-We hope this is helpful but if you have any questions that haven’t been answered here, please do Contact Us – we would love to chat!
+We hope this FAQ's on SIPs has been helpful but if you have any questions that haven’t been answered here, please do Contact Us – we would love to chat!